whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/12-retargeting-motion-capture/12-06-mocap-retarget-animation-exercise-assignment.md

 ## Assignment Overview

-Use Maya or Blender to retarget motion capture from Motive onto a character auto rigged in t-pose with Mixamo.
+Use [Maya](../../../../3d-modeling/maya/maya.md) or [Blender](../../../../3d-modeling/blender/blender.md) to retarget motion capture from Motive onto a character auto rigged in t-pose with Mixamo.
 In this exercise, you will connect raw motion capture data and final 3D character animation.
-Y

 This project will test your technical ability to transfer skeletal data, build a cohesive 3D scene, and apply basic cinematography and sound design.